Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 Questions?
 Ask Marc on Whatsapp

-Let’s start by clarifying that while Andorran passive residency or non-profit residency is very similar to what other countries call “Golden Visa”, practically no one in the country refers to this residence as the Andorra Golden Visa.
+Let's start by clarifying that while Andorran passive residency is very similar to what other countries call "Golden Visa", practically no one in the country refers to this residence as the Andorra Golden Visa.

-It is called passive (“residència passiva” in catalan) to distinguish it from the other residence permit that is most commonly used in the country, the active residence.
-While active residence is the entry route for those who come to Andorra to work (self-employed or employed), passive residence requires fewer days of stay in the country and is designed especially for those who have passive income or income from abroad.
+It is called passive (“residència passiva” in Catalan) to distinguish it from the other residence permit that is most commonly used in the country, the active residence.
+While active residence is the entry route for those who come to Andorra to work (self-employed or employed), Andorra’s passive residency allows individuals to live in the country without engaging in work or business activities, requiring at least 90 days of residence per year.
+This is a very attractive option for those looking for a tax-advantaged lifestyle, a high standard of living, and the ability to spend less time in Andorra.

 Below you will find a complete guide to passive residence and all its requirements, advantages and features.